Achievable logoAchievable logo

 • Seller has obligation to sell (bearish)

-The overall purpose of the contract (to deliver a commodity for a set price) and the obligations of the buyer and seller are exactly the same.
-With that being said, let’s cover the differences:
+So the purpose (a future commodity transaction at a set price) and the obligations of the buyer and seller are the same.
+The differences are:

 • Custom (non-standardized) contracts